 High Variance In Multi Hand Games

 With multi hand video poker, the already high variance is really dialled up.
 Essentially that is because all of your eggs are in one basket.
-If you get dealt three of a kind with the first five cards, that means you are in line for a profit on 25, 50 or even 100 hands.
-Many will be a small profit but some will hit four of a kind or a full house and the overall win will be big.
+If you get dealt three of a kind with the first five cards, that means you are in line for a net win on 25, 50 or even 100 hands.
+Many will be a small net win but some will hit four of a kind or a full house and the overall win will be big.
 In contrast, if you are forced to change all five cards after a bad deal that puts those same 100 hands in a bad position.

 If you instead played 100 single, individual hands, you would see the variance reduced, with lots of deals delivering a break-even winning pair, lots of hands losing altogether, and a mix of the higher paying hands.
 Over an infinite number of hands, multi hand and single hand will deliver the same house edge, however in the shorter term there will be far bigger ups and downs playing multi hand.